lance-gg/lance/docs/MyFirstGame.md

 ## Step 4: Client-Only Code

-The client-side code must implement a renderer, and a client engine.
+The client-side code must initialize the client, and draw the game on the screen on each render-frame.
 First, let's add some objects in the HTML file, found in `dist/index.html`.

 ### HTML Elements